Finally, an overview of the T2200 tax form and what information you'll need to include on it.

 Pay Special Attention to Item 9

-How Do I File the T2200 Form?
+How Do I File Form T2200?

-What Employment Expenses Can My Employees Claim on the T2200 Form?
+What Employment Expenses Can My Employees Claim?

 When the CRA reviews your employees’ tax returns, the only expenses that are eligible for tax deductions are the ones that you approve—even if they paid more out of pocket to earn their income.
-This is why the T2200 is so important for their income taxes.

 The expenses that most qualifying employees will incur include vehicle expenses, work-related entertainment purchases, and office rent (or a portion of their total home expenses if they work from home regularly).